ThomasMSmit/GetGameCodes/README.md

 - I wasn't able to add this feature to the current site due to time constrains.
 But would like to in the future.

+**Discount functionality:**

+- So that the discount on products can be calculated automaticly and added to the product.
+Instead of doing this manually.

 ## Technologies used ##

 ### Languages ###